MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-test-markdown.md

 ---
 layout: post
-title: bank Walktrough HTB
+title: bank Walkthrough
-subtitle: Each post also has a subtitle
+subtitle: Hack The Box Bank Solution
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [bank, hackthebox, htb, walkthrough, pentest]
 comments: true
 ---
 We are going to do a penetration test of a nice machine from hackthebox.eu called bank.
 I made it in company of my work mate last [last](http://blog.notso.pro "last") in about 5 hours.
 This machine hasn't been so hard, but we had few problems to understand how to unlock the way to cross.